Soneso/as-soroban-sdk/README.md

 Supported argument types are currently: ```val``` (any type of host value), ```u32```, ```i32```, ```u64```, ```i64```, ```bool```, ```symbol```, ```bitset```, ```status```, ```bytes```, ```bigint``` and ```invoker```.
 If your function has no arguments, you can pass an empty array.

 Supported return value types are the same as the supported argument types.
-If your function has no return value you must return void as a static value.
-You can obtain it by using ```value.fromVoid()```.
+If your function has no return value you must return void as a static raw value.
+You can obtain it by using ```val.fromVoid()```.
 For this case you can also set ```"returns" : "val"``` in the contract.json.

 See also [Meta Generation](https://soroban.stellar.org/docs/SDKs/byo#meta-generation) and [Contract Spec Generation](https://soroban.stellar.org/docs/SDKs/byo#contract-spec-generation)

+## Examples
+You can find examples in our [as-soroban-examples](https://github.com/Soneso/as-soroban-examples) repository:

+The [add example](https://github.com/Soneso/as-soroban-examples/tree/main/add) demonstrates how to write a simple contract, with a single function that takes two i32 inputs and returns their sum as an output.

+The [hello word example](https://github.com/Soneso/as-soroban-examples/tree/main/hello_word) demonstrates how to write a simple contract, with a single function that takes one input and returns it as an output.

+The [increment example](https://github.com/Soneso/as-soroban-examples/tree/main/increment) demonstrates how to write a simple contract that stores data, with a single function that increments an internal counter and returns the value.

+The [logging example](https://github.com/Soneso/as-soroban-examples/tree/main/logging) demonstrates how to log for the purpose of debugging.

+The [cross contract call example](https://github.com/Soneso/as-soroban-examples/tree/main/cross_contract) demonstrates how to call a contract from another contract.

+The [errors example](https://github.com/Soneso/as-soroban-examples/tree/main/errors) demonstrates how to define and generate errors in a contract that invokers of the contract can understand and handle.

+The [events example](https://github.com/Soneso/as-soroban-examples/tree/main/contract_events) demonstrates how to publish events from a contract.